kak2008/Meme-V.1.0/README.md

 ### Implementation

-- Meme view controller: This view controller consists of image viewer.
+- Meme view controller: This view controller consists of image viewer and two text fields.
+User can take a picture either cliking the camera button or choose a picture from existing album.

--

 - Application uses AVFoundation, UIKit.